 The AMRC houses the region's largest repository of archival music materials, with particular collection strengths in the music of Colorado and the American West, American popular song, swing-era, TV & radio, and the silent film era.
 The core collection was assembled by Sister Mary Dominic Ray at Dominican College in California in 1967, and was purchased by the University of Colorado in 1989.
-The AMRC collections are stored in the University of Colorado Boulder Libraries’ Archives in Norlin Library and are available for research in Norlin’s Special Collections & Archives Reading Room.
+The AMRC collections are stored in the University of Colorado Boulder Libraries’ Archives in Norlin Library.

 If you are interested in accessing the materials, need copies, or would like to visit the archives, please e-mail the Rare and Distinctive Collections team at firstname.lastname@example.org.
 The AMRC collections are stored in the University of Colorado Boulder Libraries’ Archives in Norlin Library.
-The collections are available for researchers in the Special Collections & Archives Reading Room on the third floor of Norlin (room M350B), open to the public 11 a.m.- 4 p.m.
-Monday-Friday.
-No appointment is necessary, but we encourage researchers to contact firstname.lastname@example.org in advance of your visit to let Archives reference staff know what collections you’d like to see.
+The collections are available for researchers in the Archives Reading Room 11 a.m.- 4 p.m.
+Monday-Thursday by appointment only.
+We encourage researchers to contact email@example.com to make an appointment.
 For more information about the Special Collections & Archives Reading Room (including Reading Room policies and procedures), visit here.